animal-tree/Writing-stuff-2/Theories/Quantum-sampling.md

 Or, there are so many photons in that distribution that they actually hit everything pretty much. $\leftarrow$ most likely answer.

-That is, they get sampled in quantity-proportion to the energy of the distribution wave and that quantity-propotion covers retty much everything uniformly enough within a certain distance to serve as a reliable information propagator for cellular service.
+That is, they get sampled in quantity-proportion to the energy of the distribution wave and that quantity-proportion covers retty much everything uniformly enough within a certain distance to serve as a reliable information propagator for cellular service.